 By offering regular access to golf, the rehab entices the client into a more positive frame of mind that can enhance the effectiveness of the treatment.
-Clients who are positive and forward thinking tend to have better recovery outcomes.
+Clients who are positive and forward-thinking tend to have better recovery outcomes.
 They don’t look at rehab in a negative light, but as a means to an end—a healthy, sober lifestyle.
 For many people, golf is a passion.
 These folks thrive on the golf course, enjoying the challenges that a course throws at them and enjoying the company of friends while trying to successfully navigate the course.
-Sober golf only amplifies that positive experience by removing the inebriation and replacing it with clear-headed engagement of the activity itself.
+Sober golf only amplifies that positive experience by removing the inebriation and replacing it with the clear-headed engagement in the activity itself.

 What to Expect in Addiction Treatment

-While golf can compliment a rehab program and add some fun to the program, the foundational function of rehab is to teach people how to not reach for the substance they have programmed their brains to crave.
+While golf can compliment a rehab program and add some fun to the program, the foundational function of the rehab is to teach people how to not reach for the substance they have programmed their brains to crave.
 This is the serious part of the recovery process, the re-training of the mind and resulting behavioral responses.
 This brain reprogramming will take time, effort, and lots of patience.

 - Psychotherapy sessions

 - Classes that teach about how addiction develops

 - Experiential therapies, including recreational activities, yoga, meditation, mindfulness training, art therapy, acupuncture, journaling, and massage therapy